 Sleep quality is most frequently affected by external factors such as caffeine, alcohol, noise, or light.
 Sleep quality often follows good sleep hygiene, which will be discussed in further detail later.

 As referenced above in sleep duration and sleep quality, there are different stages of sleep.
-There are two distinct sleep stages; one is named rapid eye movement (REM) for the way your eyes will shift back-and-forth during this stage of sleep.
+There are two distinct sleep categories; one is named rapid eye movement (REM) for the way your eyes will shift back-and-forth during this phase of sleep.
 The other, which is absent of this eye movement, is simply called non-REM sleep.

 The non-REM portion of your sleep occurs in four of its own stages, numbered 1 through 4.
 Again, each of these stages of non-REM sleep are important.
 The first two—stages 1 and 2—are light sleep, whereas stages 3 and 4 are considered deep sleep.

 Although identified as light sleep, non-REM stage 2 is important for preparing your brain for the upcoming day.
 Specifically, non-REM stage 2 refreshes your brain in preparation for future learning and memory.
 In reference to sleep quality, insufficient non-REM stage 2 decreases your ability to learn and create new memories.